Relative entropy and the Pinsker product formula for sofic groups: Introduction

 We now consider specific actions on compact groups.
 For a countable group $G$ and $f\in M_{m,n}(\C(G)),$ write $f_{sl}=\sum_{x\in G}\widehat{f_{sl}}(x)x$ for $1\leq s\leq m,1\leq l\leq n.$ We define $\lambda(f)\colon \ell^{2}(G)^{\oplus n}\to \ell^{2}(G)^{\oplus m}$ and $r(f)\colon \ell^{2}(G)^{\oplus m}\to \ell^{2}(G)^{\oplus n}$ by:

 We denote by $X_{f}$ the Pontryagin dual of $\Z(G)^{\oplus n}/r(f)(\Z(G)^{\oplus m}).$ We have an action $G\cc X_{f}$ given by

-In particular, by \cite{Me5} (see Proposition 2.15 of \cite{Me12}) we know that Theorem \ref{T:PinskerProdIntro} applies to $G\cc (X_{f},m_{X_{f}})$ when $f\in M_{n}(\Z(G))$ and $\lambda(f)$ injective.
+In particular, by \cite{Me5} (see Proposition 2.15 of \cite{Me12}) we know that Theorem \ref{T:PinskerProdIntro} applies to $G\cc (X_{f},m_{X_{f}})$ when $f\in M_{n}(\Z(G))$ and $\lambda(f)$ is injective.
 We combine this with our previous results in \cite{Me7} to give examples of algebraic actions which have completely positive measure-theoretic entropy in the presence (i.e. their outer Pinsker factor is trivial).
-Note that completely positive entropy in the presence implies completely positive sofic entropy.
+Note that completely positive measure-theoretic entropy in the presence implies completely positive measure-theoretic entropy.

 \begin{cor} Let $G$ be a countable, discrete, sofic group with sofic approximation $\sigma_{i}\colon G\to S_{d_{i}}.$ Let $f\in M_{n}(\Z(G)),$ and suppose that $\lambda(f)$ is invertible.
 Then $G\cc (X_{f},m_{X_{f}})$ has completely positive entropy in the presence.
-That is, if $G\cc (Y,\nu)$ is a measure-theoretic factor of $G\cc (X_{f},m_{X_{f}}),$ and $\nu$ is not a point mass, then the entropy of $G\cc (Y,\nu)$ in the presence of $G\cc (X_{f},m_{X_{f}})$ (with respect to $(\sigma_{i})_{i}$) is positive.
+That is, if $G\cc (Y,\nu)$ is a measure-theoretic factor of $G\cc (X_{f},m_{X_{f}})$ and $\nu$ is not a point mass, then the entropy of $G\cc (Y,\nu)$ in the presence of $G\cc (X_{f},m_{X_{f}})$ (with respect to $(\sigma_{i})_{i}$) is positive.